 Fare works across all levels of the game to advance social inclusion of marginalised and disenfranchised groups and to engage policy makers, key players and governing bodies in the anti-discrimination movement.

-- Challenges discrimination at all levels of football
+- Tackle, prevent, respond to and encourage action against discrimination at all levels of football across Europe

 - Undertakes activities to empower and build capacity of marginalised and discriminated groups